dbetebenner/NCME_Presentation_2016/presentation.md

 ### Measures, measures everywhere ...

 - The term _measure_ is used to describe just about every number these days.
-- Met Study: "Effective teaching can be measured" versus Effective teaching can be evaluated.
+- Met Study: "Effective teaching can be measured".
+Why not: "Effective teaching can be evaluated."
 - Stevens: “measurement is the assignment of numerals to objects or events according to rule”.
 - See Joel Michell’s Measurement in Psychology (2005) for a critical examination of Steven’s concept and psychological measurement in general.
 - Our field has been lax on policing the boundaries of what is (and isn’t) a measure.